memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.md

 **Returns**

-A generator of k-edge-ccs.
+A list of k-edge-ccs.
 Each set of returned nodes
     will have k-edge-connectivity in the graph `G`.